thanosz/qnap-kernel-lvm/README.md

 ## Introduction
 If your QNAP device is dead you cannot access the files on the disk on a linux machine.
 This is because QNAP has modified the kernel and lvm code.
 With this kernel and initrd, you can spawn a VM to access the disk contents.

 I have never owned a QNAP device.
-This was a side project to recover the files in a QNAP disk for a colleague.
+This was a side project to recover the files from a QNAP disk for a colleague.
+The QNAP model the disk was extracted from was TS-251+.
+I would not know if the kernel/initrd would work for other QNAP devices.

 ## How to use
 You need a Linux host with qemu to spawn the VM.